adina/adina.github.com/_posts/2015-01-16-2015-election--adina-howe.md

 skills and discuss my frustration and eventually success!
 This impact (and great instruction and mentorship) insprired me to join as one of the first round of instructors (2011-ish).
-For more details, please feel free to peruse my see my [complete vitae](/pdfs/cv_howe_jan2015.pdf).
+For more details, please feel free to peruse my see my [complete vitae](https://github.com/adina/adina.github.com/blob/master/pdfs/cv_howe_jan2015.pdf?raw=true).

-Currently, I am an assistant professor at Iowa State University in [Agricultural and Biosystems Engineering](http://abe.iastate.edu) where I am so excited to be leading the [Genomics and Environmental Research in Microbial Systems (GERMS) Lab](http://germslab.org) where we apply all the skills that SWC teaches for teaching and research.
+Currently, I am an assistant professor at Iowa State University in [Agricultural and Biosystems Engineering](http://abe.iastate.edu) .
+I am so excited to be leading the [Genomics and Environmental Research in Microbial Systems (GERMS) Lab](http://germslab.org) where we apply all the skills that SWC teaches for teaching and research.
 I hope to be developing classes integrating many of the topics we